Frequently Asked Questions

-- To add courses after the 5th or to drop after the 10th day of classes, fill out an Add/Drop form, and obtain signatures from both the instructor of the course and your faculty advisor or the Academic Advisor in the Psychology Advising Office (Traphagen 319).
+- To add courses after the 5th or to drop after the 10th day of classes, fill out an Add/Drop form, and obtain signatures from both the instructor of the course and your faculty advisor or Meredith in the Psychology Main Office (Traphagen 319).
 Then turn it into the Registrar’s Office.

 - Classes dropped after the 10th day of classes will be graded "W."

 - The signature of the Academic College Dean is required if adding after the 10th class day or if dropping after the official withdrawal deadline.